aditira00/INDE577-Data-Science-/supervised learning/0 - linear regression/README.md

 Forms of linear regession are:

-linear model: a model that assumes a linear relationship between input variables (x) and a single output variable (y), with the goal of calculating y from a linear combination of the input variables (x)
+Linear model: a model that assumes a linear relationship between input variables (x) and a single output variable (y), with the goal of calculating y from a linear combination of the input variables (x)

-simple linear regression: When there is a single input variable (x)
+Simple linear regression: When there is a single input variable (x)

-multiple linear regression: When there are multiple input variables
+Multiple linear regression: When there are multiple input variables

 ![image](https://datatab.net/assets/tutorial/regression/Linear_Regression.png)